coveooss/SIGIR-ecom-data-challenge/README.md

 #### Submission Process

-To submit to the Data Challenge, please first visit the Challenge web-page (TBC).
+To submit to the Data Challenge, please first visit the [Challenge web-page](https://sigir-ecom.github.io/data-task.html).
 You will be asked to sign up to receive your user id and write-only credentials to an AWS S3 bucket, necessary to upload your submission: treat the credentials with the necessary precautions (please note that the Challenge is hosted on a devoted AWS account, which will be deleted at the end of Challenge).